Dynamic Pages

 Before - Uneven link lists

-Cards with different numbers of links created uneven heights, making the layout feel inconsistent and harder to scan.
+Cards with different numbers of links created uneven heights and made the layout harder to scan.

 After - Expandable links